Sagnac/streamsave/README.md

 This is specified without double quote marks in streamsave.conf, e.g. `force_title=Example Title`.

 The `output_label` is still used here and file overwrites are prevented if desired.
 Changing the filename title to the `media-title` is still possible at runtime by using the `revert` argument, as in the `force_extension` example.
+The secondary `force` argument is supported as well when passing an extension and not using `revert`.

 ----